itallogravina/Chatbotbase/README.md

 rasa x
 ```
 #### 1-passo
-faça o trainamento do bot
+faça o treinamento do bot